yosukeonrails/pomodoro-app/README.md

    ## The Process

    The first step in creating this application was to create a mock wireframe which consisted mostly of scribbles on paper.
 After much brainstorming and putting all my creativity on paper, the challenge now was to bring the imagination into code.
-Whiteboarded solutions to all the functionality and one by one developed the components that make up the TomatoTracker app.
+White-boarded solutions to all the functionality and one by one developed the components that make up the TomatoTracker app.

    ## How it works?